GLOBAL MARKETS-Global shares waver on coronavirus fears

 Yields for Italian bonds, which have been the biggest beneficiary of the EU recovery fund proposals, were steady.

-The dollar dipped slightly as investors weighed hopes for a quick economic recovery against anxiety about a resurgent pandemic, blurring the overall picture.
+The dollar dipped slightly as investors weighed hopes for a quick economic recovery against anxiety about a resurgent pandemic.

 World's biggest stock markets since start of 2020https://tmsnrt.rs/38wlrSj